waiz3ple/wall-clock/README.md

 ## Usage

-- The clock should start running immediately when you open the `index.html` file in your browser.
+- **Sound Toggle**: Use the "Toggle Sound" switch to enable or disable ticking sound effects.
+- **Color Scheme Toggle**: Use the "Toggle Color Scheme" switch to switch between dark and light color schemes.
+- **Error Messages**: If any errors occur (e.g., audio initialization fails), they will be displayed in the error message box.
+Click "close" to clear the error messages.

+## Preview

+You can see a live demo of the clock here: [Live Demo](https://waiz3ple.github.io/wall-clock)

+## Customization

+- If you want to use a custom ticking sound, replace `tick-tock.wav` in the `sounds` folder with your desired audio file.
+Ensure it's in a compatible format (e.g., WAV).
-- You can interact with the clock in real-time, and the time should update accordingly.
+- You can further customize the clock appearance by modifying the CSS in `styles.css`.
+- Error handling and logging can be enhanced by modifying the error-handling functions in the JavaScript code.

-## Built With
+## Dependencies

-- SVG - I used Adobe Illustrator to draw the clock face and it hands then saved as svg.
-- JavaScript - For handling the clock's animation and real-time updates.
-- CSS - For styling the clock and making it visually appealing.
+- This clock application relies on HTML, CSS, and JavaScript.
+No external libraries or frameworks are used.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This clock application is open-source and available under the [MIT License](LICENSE).

-**Please do not claim this project as yours - it is solely designed and built by WASIU RAMONI for talent showcase.**
+**Please do not claim this project as yours**

 ## Author